picotech/picosdk-ni-labview-shared/Helper code/PICO_STATUS header file Importer/C defines file importer readme.txt

 To update the error codes used in these examples do the following-

-1) In the block diagram, right on each array and select "Create Constant" (String and U32 values).
+1) In the block diagram, right click on each array and select "Create Constant" (String and U32 values).

 2) Open the vi -  \shared\PicoErrorString.vi and delete each of the array constants.
 (String and U32 values)